cryptapi/woocommerce-cryptapi/README.md

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

+### Configuration

+1. Go to WooCommerce settings
+2. Select the "Payments" tab
+3. Activate the payment method (if inactive)
+4. Set the name you wish to show your users on Checkout (for example: "Cryptocurrency")
+5. Fill the payment method's description (for example: "Pay with cryptocurrency")
+6. Select which cryptocurrencies you wish to accept (control + click to select many)
+7. Input your addresses to the cryptocurrencies you selected.
+This is where your funds will be sent to, so make sure the addresses are correct.
+8. Click "Save Changes"
+9. All done!

 ### Frequently Asked Questions

 #### Do I need an API key?